 5.2 Second program certification

-Students who wish to pursue a program of study leading to a second credential must complete the graduation requirements for that program as outlined below:
+Students wishing to pursue a program of study leading to a second credential must complete the graduation requirements for that program as outlined below:

 - For certificate programs less than one year in duration, students must apply for the program desired and, upon being admitted, take a minimum of 25 per cent of the program courses at Georgian College.
 These must be different courses than those already taken for credit toward previous certification.